 Sadly, some people have chosen to lie to you about how millionaire status is only reserved for a select class.
 Possibly, because of their own poor choices and regret.
 They’d rather blame a mysterious “system” than take responsibility.
 It takes only minutes for Hogan to crush that reality.

-Special thanks to Chris Hogan who gave 5 of my subscribers a signed copy of his book Everyday Millionaires!
+Special thanks to the Chris Hogan team who gave 5 of my subscribers a signed copy of his book Everyday Millionaires!
 If you missed out, sign up for future giveaway opportunities and free stuff SIGN UP HERE.

 If you enjoyed this interview with Chris Hogan, you may also enjoy this interview with Adam Carroll, who plays Monopoly with real money, Michael Ferrari the founder of SmartyPig, the first online goal-oriented savings bank.